rfrench3/pyside6-flatpak-template/README.md

 This is a base template for a flatpak app using PySide6, complete with additional helpful information.

 ### Information
+- CRITICAL: This repository does not follow standard python packaging conventions.
+It is strictly set up for creating a flatpak application, and adapting it for other packaging formats may prove difficult.
 - There are multiple ways you can use PySide6 to create an app.
-This repository assumes you will use Qt Designer to create .ui files because I believe it is the easiest method.
+This repository utilizes Qt Designer to create .ui files because I believe it is the easiest way to use Qt, but adapting it to QML and other formats should not be difficult.
 - At the time of writing, KDE does not have up-to-date bindings for Python, and attempting to use the Kwidgets present in Qt Designer will not work.
 - Github workers are set up for this repository to automate certain things, such as adding the packaged flatpak to tagged releases on Github.